These bylaws were adopted by membership vote on October 22, 2022.

 A. Officers: The office of Treasurer is required by New York State law.
 Other officers will be outlined, in order of succession, in Article IV, Section D.

 B. Eligibility for Office: Any member of NKD in good standing for the six months prior to an election is eligible to run for office.
 No person may hold more than one office at a time.
-No one who is elected or appointed at the level of District Leader or higher may be an officer.
+No one who is elected or appointed to a public office or party office at the level of District Leader or higher may be an officer.
+No officer of NKD may engage in a campaign as a candidate for elected or appointed political office above the level of County Committee Member while serving as an officer of the club.

 C. Term of Office: Each officer will be elected for a one-year term, with the exception of officers elected at special elections to fill vacancies for the remainder of a term.